Chrysler New Yorker: 1965–1968

 Styling for the 1966 model year was an evolution of the 1965 themes.
 Changes included a new grille, tail lamps, and revised side trim.
 The biggest news was the adoption of the new Firepower 440 V8 engine.
 In standard form, it produced 350 hp; the optional, high-performance 440 TNT 365 hp included a twin snorkel, silenced air cleaner, and dual exhausts.
-The New Yorker line-up no longer offered a station wagon body style for 1966, as the Town & Country wagon was now marketed as a series on its own.
+The New Yorker lineup no longer offered a station wagon body style for 1966, as the Town & Country wagon was now marketed as a series on its own.
 The four-door, six-window Town Sedan and two- and four-door hardtop body styles were continued.

-Although 1966 was another good sales year for the Chrysler division overall, with a nearly 29% increase in production and sales of 262,495, New Yorker numbers were down to 47,579.
+Although 1966 was another successful sales year for the Chrysler division overall with a nearly 29% increase in production and sales of 262,495, New Yorker numbers were down to 47,579.